q2333gh/q2333gh.github.io/_posts/2023-08-02-blog-under-construction.md

 10.click in each blog show its post date

-## useful data collectings:

 1.add visitors record,
 2.free to leave a msg.

-**I have so many notes locally .
+I have some notes locally .
- eager to upload to The Internet~
+ wait to upload to The Internet~
-That will be a so cool thing:
+That will be a cool thing:
 the notes include:
-CS tech, society,humanity,personal growth,history, and all the intersting facts and thoughts worth to check it out!**
+CS tech, society,humanity,personal growth,history, and all the intersting facts and thoughts worth to check it out!
+but some of it is format of xmind. need convert to docx and then convert to .md with file and jekyll .md format info.
+now still trying to make this workflow automatic to a program with scripts.

 Once these notes is tracked by git , that will be a great thing~ I love it !